martinpallmann/gchat/docs/index.md

-# Do you need help building a chat bot for the hangout api?
+# Google Chat API

 This can help you maybe.
+Maybe not.